Design trends historically oscillate between ornate and organic precedents to austere and clean.

 Art’s Influence on Home Architecture

 Home design styles often echo the aesthetics and philosophies of the popular artistic movements of the time, borrowing from concepts expressed in other artistic mediums.
+They’re also influenced by the local availability of materials.
 From the connection of bright color usage of the late 19th century Art Nouveau & De Stijl movements with steel and glass work emblematic of the Art-Deco architectural style of the 1920s, to the abstract perspectives of Picasso’s work and geometric sensibilities of the Bauhaus movement adopted by contemporary design, art and architects are inextricably linked.

 Considering the emergence of Precisionism in American modernist art as a reflection of the factories, bridges and skyscrapers of the burgeoning US metropolis, it’s fair to say that architecture also influences art!